CANEDUDEV/rover-remote-control/README.md

 `tailscale cert` to generate a certificate.
 See this link for prerequisites: https://tailscale.com/kb/1153/enabling-https

+Put the certs in a folder names `certs` and name them `cert.crt` and `key.key`.

 1. Set the rpi's hostname to `rover`.
 Register it in tailscale so it is accessible using `ping rover`.
+This is required for the STUN server to work.
 2. Run `docker compose up -d` on the rpi
-3. Access the rover's hostname at port 8080 in the browser.
+3. Access the rover's hostname in the browser.
+4. Press start.
+This will try to establish a P2P connection.
+Sometimes it fails, and you need to stop then start again to retry.